-The water is crystal clear and turquoise, perfect for diving and snorkelling!
+The water is crystal clear and turquoise, perfect for diving and snorkeling!
 While relaxing on the beach, you will smell the sweet pine trees that line the coast.

 There are no public facilities available at Cala Mitjana.
 The beach is approximately thirty minutes from the East if you wish to explore the island more!

-This beach is recommended for honeymooners or those travelling without kids.
-This secluded beach doesn’t have much for entertainment for families.
+This beach is recommended for honeymooners or those traveling without kids.
+This secluded beach doesn’t have much entertainment for families.

 #9 Cala Alcafaur Beach